Learn how to start or grow a handyman business

 The Downside of Filing as an S Corp

-Of course, things are never really that easy, and as I mentioned earlier, you will have to jump through a few hoops to make this happen.
+There are a few downsides, and you must jump through a few hoops to make this happen.

 Here are a few ways having an S corp makes things slightly more complicated:

-• You have to deal with Payroll – This is actually easier than it sounds especially once you get it setup.
-For my business, I just hired my bookkeeper to handle my payroll.
-I pay her $70 per month and she cuts me a paycheck twice a month and makes sure taxes get paid.
+• You have to deal with Payroll – This is easier than it sounds, especially once you get it set up.
+For my business, I hired my bookkeeper to handle my payroll.
+I pay her $80 per month and she cuts me a paycheck twice a month and makes sure taxes get paid.

-• More detailed accounting is required – As an S corp there are more strict rules for accounting.
+• More detailed accounting is required.
+As an S corporation, there are stricter accounting rules.
 I’m not going to get into what they are here, but just know that your accounting is held to a higher standard by the IRS.
 Again, I had my bookkeeper help me make sure my accounting practices were up to par.

 • It’s more expensive to file taxes – I pay a pro to file my taxes.
-After switching to an S Corp, the fee I paid went from $350 to $650 (a $300 jump).
+After switching to an S Corp, my fee went from $350 to $650 (an 85% jump).

 • You have to pay Employment Taxes – There are two additional taxes you’ll have to pay: Federal Unemployment Tax and State Unemployment Tax (FUTA and SUTA).
-These taxes are relatively small if you are self-employed, but they are there and need to be considered.
+These taxes are relatively small if you are self-employed, but they are there and must be considered.

-By the way, these extra taxes and expenses are already included on the simple table above and the more detailed table above.
+By the way, these extra taxes and expenses are already included in the simple table above and the more detailed table below.

-This might seem overwhelming at first, but it’s all pretty simple as long as you have an accountant or a bookkeeper who knows what they are doing to help you out.
-I worked closely with my bookkeeper to get it all setup, and all I paid was $150 for the initial setup.
+This might seem overwhelming initially, but it’s all pretty simple as long as you have an accountant or a bookkeeper who knows what they are doing to help you.
+I worked closely with my bookkeeper to get it all set up, and all I paid was $150 for the initial setup.

-Yes it is work, but it’s well worth the effort as you’ll see below.
+Yes, it is boring work, but it’s often well worth the effort and only takes a few hours.

 How much would you save if you elected S corp status?
 Is it worth it?

-At this point you’re probably wondering…Is this really worth the effort?
+At this point, you’re probably wondering…Is this worth the effort?
 Especially considering the complexity and extra taxes you have to pay?

-Well, just like everything in business, it all comes down to crunching some quick numbers, which I’ve already done for you (you’re welcome).
+Well, just like everything in business, it all comes down to crunching some quick numbers, which I’ve already done for you.

-In most cases, the answer is yes, it is definitely worth it, especially as your profits grow.
+In most cases, the answer is yes.
+It’s worth it, especially as your profits grow.

 But I don’t want you to take my word for it.
 Take a look at the table below to help you estimate how much you could expect to save by electing S corp status for your business.